TheochemUI/eOn/docs/source/user_guide/pyeonclient.md

 ## Mutation policy (`inplace`)

-Algorithms that change geometry **do not mutate caller-owned Matter by default**.
+Algorithms that change geometry leave caller-owned Matter unchanged by default.
 Pass ``inplace=True`` to write into the input object.

 ```{code-block} python